yuefan24/yuefan24.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a PhD student from the School of Computer and Information Technology at [Shanxi University](https://www.sxu.edu.cn/).
 My research interests focus on natural language processing, explainable question answering, and logical reasoning.
 I have published academic papers in international conferences and journals such as ACL, Semantic Web, Journal of Chinese Information Processing, and Big Data.
-Additionally, I have participated in evaluations related to explainable natural language processing and <a href='https://hfl-rc.github.io/cmrc2022/results/'>have won the national second prize <strong><span id='total_cit'></span></strong></a>.
+I have been granted one Chinese invention patent.
+Additionally, I participated in the explainable natural language processing competition, where I won the [national second prize](https://hfl-rc.github.io/cmrc2022/results/) and achieved [first place on the leaderboard](https://aistudio.baidu.com/competition/detail/447/0/leaderboard).

 # 🔥 News